Atticus-Bross/CommonFunctions/docs/rows.md

 with the items listed starting with the top-left element, going to the end of the row, going to start of the row one column down, going to the end of that row, and so on.

+This function has an average execution time of 5.83e-06 seconds on lists 100 elements long being divided into 10 columns and the maximum memory usage during execution is 61,815 bytes under the same conditions.
+Overall this function has a complexity on the order of n.

+This functions would normally be used to look turn a table represented as a list of items into a table represented as a list of rows, either for viewing or to do some sort of operation on each row.
+It can also be used to divide data into a series of blocks of the same length.